-With ambient noise data recorded at CEArray, China Array, and PASSCAL stations that are located across eastern Tibet and adjacent areas, we measure Love and Rayleigh wave isotropic phase speeds and Rayleigh wave azimuthal anisotropy.
-In order to explain these observations jointly, we apply a method that inverts for an anisotropic medium represented by a depth-dependent tilted hexagonally symmetric (THS) elastic tensor.
-We perform the inversion with a Bayesian Monte Carlo method that produces depth-dependent marginal posterior distributions for the five inherent elastic moduli (A,C,N,L, and F or $\eta)$ as well as dip and strike angles on a $0.5^{\circ} \times 0.5^{\circ}$ spatial grid.
+With ambient noise data recorded at CEArray, China Array and PASSCAL stations that are located across eastern Tibet and adjacent areas, we measure Love and Rayleigh wave isotropic phase speeds and Rayleigh wave azimuthal anisotropy.
+In order to explain these observations jointly, we apply a method that inverts for the properties of an anisotropic crust represented by depth-dependent THS elastic tensors.
+We perform the inversion with a Bayesian Monte Carlo method that produces depth-dependent marginal posterior distributions for the five inherent elastic moduli (A, C, N, L and F or η) as well as dip and strike angles on a $0.5^{\circ} \times 0.5^{\circ}$ spatial grid.
 The final 3-D model is composed of the mean and standard deviation of each of these model variables.

 The paper is motivated by the three questions listed in the Introduction, which are answered here.
-(1) Observations of apparent radial and apparent azimuthal anisotropy from surface waves can, indeed, be fit well with the oriented hexagonally symmetric elastic tensor model, analogous to the fit of similar data across the western US [Xie et al., 2015].
-The principal exception to this finding is that to fit the data well within the Sichuan and Qaidam basins, we would have needed to introduce very strong anisotropy into the sediments (Fig. 21), which was beyond the scope of this paper.
+(1) Observations of apparent radial and apparent azimuthal anisotropy from surface waves can, indeed, be fit well with the oriented hexagonally symmetric elastic tensor model, analogous to the fit of similar data across the western US (Xie et al. 2015).
+The principal exception to this finding is that to fit the data well within the Sichuan and Qaidam basins, we would have needed to introduce very strong anisotropy in the sediments (Fig. 21), which was beyond the scope of this paper.
 (2) In contrast to results in the western US, we find that the data across much of the study region could not be fit with a single orientation for the elastic tensor at all depths in the crust.
-Specifically, we find that two dip angles (one in the upper crust and the other in the middle to lower crust) are needed in Tibet and the Yunnan-Guizhou plateau.
-However, a single strike angle in the crust does suffice to allow the data to be fit near the periphery of Tibet.
-(3) The vertical distribution of anisotropy within Tibet is similar to that beneath the Yunnan-Guizhou plateau, but both regions differ from the periphery of Tibet where only a single dip angle is need.
+Specifically, we find that two dip angles (one in the upper crust and the other in the middle-to-lower crust) are needed in Tibet and the Yunnan-Guizhou plateau.
+However, a single strike angle in the crust does suffice to allow the data to be fit across the study region.
+(3) The vertical distribution of anisotropy within Tibet is similar to that beneath the Yunnan-Guizhou plateau, but both regions differ from the periphery of Tibet where only a single dip angle is needed.